suyashchitnis/FlaskAttendance/README.md

 # FlaskAttendance
 App to manage attandance system

-As the flask framework comes along from the python background , it support various short but sweet functionalities
+As the flask framework belongs to the python programming , it support various short but sweet functionalities to make your things represent and work beautiful.

 With the help of MVT i.e Model View Template formate this project is created